robthompson16/support-for-early-career-teachers/content/teach-first/year-1-how-can-you-support-all-pupils-to-succeed/summer-week-3-ect-theory.md

 ### Using pre-teaching to develop prior knowledge

-Pupils' prior knowledge can be developed in a variety of ways, but this session will focus on pre-teaching.
+pupils’ prior knowledge can be developed in a variety of ways, but this session will focus on pre-teaching.
 Pre-teaching is when pupils are taught key information prior to it being taught in a lesson.
 Pre-teaching provides pupils with essential foundational knowledge that they can draw upon during a lesson.
 This is likely to increase the pupils’ attention, focus and motivation.

 ## Identifying material to pre-teach